enygma/xacmlphp/README.md

     ->setDesignator('property1')
     ->setValue('test1234')->setId('TestMatch2');

+// Create a Target container for our Matches
 $target = new \Oasisphp\Target();
 $target->addMatches(array($match1, $match2));

-// Make a new Rule and add the match to it
+// Make a new Rule and add the Target to it
 $rule1 = new \Oasisphp\Rule();
 $rule1->setTarget($target)
     ->setId('TestRule')